Copying files locally can be achieved through cp.

 a directory to another directory.

-The following example demonstrates copying a file titled current_name.txt
+The following example demonstrates copying a file titled current_name.txt to

-a file titled copy.txt
+a file titled copy.txt.

 $ cp current_name.txt copy.txt